hud-code/blinqr.io/src/content/docs/getting-started/introduction.md

 ---
 title: Introduction
-description: Learn what BlinQR is and how it can help you manage daily reminders.
+description: Learn what blinqr is and how it can help you manage daily reminders.
 ---

-BlinQR is an open-source reminder system that combines physical hardware feedback with smartphone connectivity.
+blinqr is an open-source reminder system that combines physical hardware feedback with smartphone connectivity.
 It's designed to help you remember daily tasks like taking medication, drinking water, walking the dog, or any other recurring activity.

 ## How It Works

 1. **Configure reminders** in the companion mobile app
-2. **At scheduled times**, the corresponding LED lights up on your BlinQR device
+2. **At scheduled times**, the corresponding LED lights up on your blinqr device
 3. **Press the button** next to the LED to acknowledge and dismiss the reminder
 4. The app tracks your acknowledgments and can provide insights over time